 While the exterior of the new building was pre-existing, there were interior fixes made beginning in April.
 A new concrete floor was installed, and a garage was transformed into a large classroom that can become two with the sliding of a divider door.

 The students were excited to find out they would finally have lockers, Kaufman said, but they won't receive the combinations for another week or so.
 They also wanted to explore and use the second floor of the building, but the staircase does not yet meet fire safety standards.

 "We would like to grow the facility to satisfy the additional demand, but we are kind of at the limit of what we can afford to do with debt and financing," Kaufman said.
-"There is only so much debt we can afford to service, so we have to fundraise for the rest of it."

 Students and faculty of the school spent their last day at Temple Har Shalom last Thursday and showed up at the new building the next day to help "beautify" the grounds.
 They helped to pull rocks out of the top soil and line the retention pond with them and planted Aspen trees and laid bark all around the building.

 With Matt Knoop Memorial Park across the street and the trail spur starting just on the other side of the building's property line, Kaufman said he hopes the students take advantage of the great location and spend time outside during lunch.

 The new building came just in time for the school's first year as a public state charter school.
 Enrollment has nearly tripled, from 42 students last year to 113 this year, and Kaufman said they will receive their first per-pupil funding installment from the Utah State Office of Education at the end of the month.
 Those funds will cover the 100 in-state students at the school.

 The Park City School District recently said it could experience a decrease in enrollment due to the WSS' transition to a public state charter school.
 Kaufman confirmed that 70 of the 113 students at the school are residents of Park City that may or may not have attended PCSD schools.